How to Respond to Negative Google Reviews: Templates & Best Practices

 Legal Considerations: What Not to Say in Review Responses

 Before responding to any negative review — especially one that involves a dispute, legal threat, or defamatory content — understand the legal boundaries.
+A poorly worded response can expose your business to liability, escalate a minor complaint into a legal confrontation, or create a public record that undermines your position if the situation ever escalates.

 Real Examples: Good vs. Bad Responses